-It occurs to me that we’ve lost our way in the world and we have fewer leaders than we used to have.
-On the local level we are blessed with many fine leaders but are we growing future leaders?
+It occurs to me that we've lost our way in the world and we have fewer leaders than we used to have.
+On the local level, we are blessed with many fine leaders but are we growing future leaders?
 Do we have role models for leaders to emulate?
 What can we do to continue a legacy of quality leadership in our communities businesses and in life?
-We grew up with many great leaders but as we witness our national leadership we see few of qualities that our historical leaders demonstrated.
+We grew up with many great leaders but as we witness our national leadership we see a few of the qualities that our historical leaders demonstrated.
 Our current leaders on Wall Street and in Washington demonstrate numerous leadership failures.
 As our moral compasses and values take backseats to political correctness we keep silent so we will not hurt any feelings making sure that everyone wins a trophy.
-God forbid that we have folks that actually compete on life’s stage in a society that will measure our results and judge our contributions to bettering the world.
-Instead we force mediocrity on all by asking everyone to meet only the standards of the lowest common denominator.
+God forbid that we have folks that actually compete on life's stage in a society that will measure our results and judge our contributions to bettering the world.
+Instead, we force mediocrity on all by asking everyone to meet only the standards of the lowest common denominator.

 - Common Sense

 - Curiosity is the ability to ask the tough questions as well as listen to and encourage information from outside our circles of yes-people.

 - Being creative is trying new and different things taking risks and going out on a limb.
 It is "thinking differently" as Steve Jobs did.